-- 1. During the final week of the internship, the Program Directors will provide interns with the following:

-- a.
-Verification Statement (digitally)

-- b.
-CDR information and forms

-- c.
-Directions for taking the RDN examination

-- d.
-Suggestions for preparing for the exam

-- e.
-Information regarding certification and licensure for dietitians in Montana

-- f.
-Locations
+- 1. During the final week of the internship, the Program Directors will provide student/interns with the following: - a.
+Verification Statement (digitally) - b.
+Commission on Dietetic Registration (CDR) information and forms instructions on how to submit demographic information into the CDR Registration Eligibility Processing System (REPS). - c.
+Directions for taking the RDN examination - d.
+Suggestions for preparing for the exam - e.
+Information regarding certification and licensure for dietitians in Montana - f.
+Locations of testing sites